microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 You can find EVVIE's source code below, split into two sections:

 ### ASP.NET-Based API Web Service
-As described in the architecture diagram above, EVVIE uses a backend API running on ASP.NET to serve almost as a broker between inspection app that is used and the multimodal AI model running in Azure.
+As described in the architecture diagram above, EVVIE uses a backend API running on ASP.NET to serve as a broker between the inspection app (client app) and the multimodal AI model running in Azure.

 You can find the source code of EVVIE's ASP.NET-based API in the [src folder](./src/).
-- [core](./src/core/) - this contains a C# console application that is used essentially as a library of functions and capabilities that E.V.V.I.E. relies on for communicating with the Azure OpenAI service.
+- [core](./src/core/) - this contains a C# console application that is used basically as a library of functions and capabilities that E.V.V.I.E. relies on for communicating with the Azure OpenAI service.
 This allows E.V.V.I.E. to reach out to the Azure OpenAI service to do things like identify vehicles via their license plate and assess damage to vehicles.
 - [api](./src/api/) - this contains the code to a ASP.NET web service, written in C#, that exposes several endpoints that the E.V.V.I.E. interface, built in Power Apps, can call to.

 You can deploy this in numerous ways, but [deploying to an Azure App Service](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-9.0&tabs=visual-studio) is likely your best option.
 Be sure to modidfy the Azure OpenAI credentials to your own Azure OpenAI deployment in the [`AzureOpenAICredentialsProvider` class](./src/core/AzureOpenAICredentialsProvider.cs).

+To learn more about the API, its endpoints, and their input/output schema, visit the [endpoints page](./tests/endpoints.md) where that is further discussed!

 ### Power Platform Solution
 EVVIE's user interface and data residency is built in Microsoft's Power Platform.